jessiejia0809/truman/docs/setting-up-truman/defining-your-simulation/frequently-asked-questions.md

 </details>

 <details>
-<summary>I updated the simulation content by changing the csv files in the project file directory `**/input**`, but I don't see the new content in my simulation.
+<summary>I updated the simulation content by changing the csv files in the project file directory **`/scenarios/<scenario name>`**, but I don't see the new content in my simulation.
 What should I do?</summary>

 Make sure you have repopulated the database with the new simulation content by entering the command in the terminal/command prompt: `node populate.js`, which runs the script populate.js.